Master of Public Administration

 |OLCU 613||Seminar in Organizational Dynamics||3|

-MPA students may select an individualized set of electives (9 credit limit) from the graduate courses listed in the following areas (in consultation with an academic advisor): Accounting, Entrepreneurship, Finance, Health Administration, Human Resources, Business Administration, Organizational Leadership, Marketing, Computer Science and Public Administration courses.
-These electives may be used to acquire either specific leadership related competencies or greater knowledge about the student’s intended professional area.
+MPA students may select an individualized set of electives (12 credit limit) from the graduate courses listed in the following areas (in consultation with an academic advisor): Business Administration, Business Intelligence and Data Analytics, Computer Science, Geographic Information Systems, Human Resources, Organizational Leadership and Public Administration.

 Organizational Leadership Emphasis